ShahzaibWaseem/RipeTrack/README.md

 |	|
 |	...
 ```

+Some of the directories (mobile-reconstructed, reconstructed, rgbnir-sensor-reconstructed) are created when the `inference.py` script is run.

+`split` directory is created when `MobiSLP/dataPreparation/trainTestDiv.py` script is executed.

 ### Training
 In order to train the spectral upsampling model, you can use the following command: